secure-compilation/SECOMP/README.md

 After building once, or after running `make depend`, the alternative command `make proof` can be used to only check the proofs.

+## How to check the theorems and proofs

+For the users using the provided virtual machine, we recommend using Emacs with Proof General and Company Coq to explore the development.

+To start, load a `v` file from the development in Emacs (`C-x C-f`).
+After that, you can use the following commands to navigate through the file:
+- `C-c C-n`: process next command
+- `C-c C-p`: go back one command
+- `C-c C-Enter`: process the file up to the current location.

+To inspect a particular theorem, locate that theorem, and process the file up to the start of the theorem (`C-c C-Enter`).
+Then, you may step through the proof one step at a time using `C-c C-n`.
+The state of the proof (with goals and assumptions) is displayed in one of the side window.
+Messages are displayed in the other side window.

+A proved theorem ends with `Qed.`.
+When running `Qed`, the interactive prover will check the validity of the proof; if the command succeed, then the proof is accepted by Coq.
+After a theorem is proved, you can use the following command (write it inside the file and then `C-c C-n`):
+`Print Assumptions theorem.` to display all the assumptions and axioms `theorem` depends on.

+At any point, you can use the commands `Print ident.` (`C-c C-a C-p`) to print the definition of `ident`, and `Check ident.` (`C-c C-a C-c`) to print the type of `ident`.

 ## Main branch: `ccs-submission`

 This branch contains the extension of CompCert to compartments, which involved